Activity 5.2: How is Colonel Young Oak Kim an Unsung Hero?

 • Young Oak Kim Biography, National Museum, U.S. Army.

-• In addition, as a prewriting activity for their biopoem, have them complete the Characteristics of a Hero worksheet.
+• In addition, as a prewriting activity for their biopoem, have them complete the Characteristics of a Hero Worksheet.
 This could be done during the reading/annotation or afterwards in pairs or small groups.

 Compose BioPoems